 What if the answer always seems to be “no”?

 If a publisher isn’t interested in your work today, don’t lose heart.
-I’ve heard some publishers say that, until your music is making $5,000 a year or more, there’s not much point to their administrating it.
-This is because, with their typical fifty-fifty split, they would annually have to pay more than the $2,500 or less a year that they earn from working with you — just to maintain all the paperwork and assets on your behalf.
+I’ve heard some publishers say that until your music is making $5,000 a year or more there’s not much point to their administrating it.
+This is because with their typical 50/50 split, they would annually have to pay more than the $2,500 a year they earn working with you just to maintain all the paperwork and assets on your behalf.

 That’s not a fixed threshold, so if your music is only making $3,000 a year, don’t let that stop you from submitting demos and EPKs to publishers.
-It’s just a reference point to keep in mind and offer a little perspective on why publishers are able to accept some work — like the bubblegum pop you hear on the radio that only uses three chords but sells like hotcakes — but not accept others, like your masterpiece that uses every ounce of music theory you learned in college, but, alas, doesn’t yet have the audience or cache of a tune released by Justin Bieber or Lady GaGa.
+It’s just a reference point to keep in mind and offer a little perspective on why publishers are able to accept some work — like the bubblegum pop you hear on the radio that only uses three chords but sells like hotcakes — but not accept others, like your masterpiece that uses every ounce of music theory you learned in college.

 What Does a Music Publisher Do, Anyway?
 (Hevedburg Music)